Advertisement

 Agency Type Status Notes

-University of Arizona Police University Partial Campus police uses some encrypted channels
+University of Arizona Police University Partial Dispatch encrypted; event and tactical channels in the clear

 Advertisement